Do I need to apply for the EU Settlement Scheme?

-If you are living in the UK prior to the date of EU Exit/the end of the transitional period you are considered as resident.
+If you are living in the UK prior to the date of EU Exit/the end of the transition period you are considered as resident.
 The exception to this is if you are a registered student currently on a study abroad exchange.
 In this case you are permitted to be absent for a single period of 12 months and can apply from overseas.
 Students who are on a permitted absence overseas should contact ISVAT for advice on how to apply for the scheme.

 Can you help me submit my application for Settled Status?

 ISVAT are happy to help LSE students apply for the EU Settlement Scheme.
-Regrettably, we are unable to assist non-LSE EU/EEA partners with their application due to our team's capacity.

 If you are only eligible for Pre -Settled Status you will only need one document to evidence that you were resident in the UK prior to Brexit.
 You can use an LSE Certificate of Registration (no older than six months from the date you apply) to evidence this and you can now print this yourself through the Student Services Centre's new self-service letters portal.